Blois Paleoecology Lab

 Graduate Students

 Corey Shaver, MS student, 2020-2022.
 Corey finished her MS in the lab in August 2022.
-She is now the lab manager for the Tierney lab at U. Arizona.
+She went on to serve as lab manager for the Tierney lab at U. Arizona.

 Robert Boria, PhD student, 2015-2021.
 Rob finished his PhD in the lab in May 2021.
 He secured the NSF Postdoctoral Research Fellowship in Biology to work with Scott Edwards and Hopi Hoekstra at Harvard.
-Rob will be starting as an Assistant Professor at San Francisco State University in January 2024.
+Rob is now an Assistant Professor at San Francisco State University.
+Read more here.

 Kinsey Brock, Quantitative and Systems Biology PhD student, 2015-2021.
 Kinsey finished her PhD in the lab in May 2021.
 She secured the NSF Postdoctoral Research Fellowship in Biology to work with Ian Wang at UC Berkeley.
+Kinsey is now an Assistant Professor at San Diego State University.
 Read more here.
-Kinsey will be starting as an Assistant Professor at San Diego State University in 2024.

 Nate Fox, Environmental Systems PhD student, 2015-2020.
-Nate finished his PhD in the lab in August 2020.
-Read more about his dissertation research here.
-He is now the Associate Director at the South Dakota School of Mines Museum of Geology.
+Nate finished his PhD in the lab in August 2020, working on small mammals from the La Brea Tar Pits in Los Angeles, CA. He is now the Associate Director of the South Dakota School of Mines Museum of Geology.

-J. Eric Williams, Environmental Systems PhD student, 2013-2018. website.
+J. Eric Williams, Environmental Systems PhD student, 2013-2018.
 Eric finished his PhD in the lab in December 2018.
-He is now a Biology faculty member at Fayetteville Technical Community College.
+He is now a professor in Biology at Fayetteville Technical Community College.

 Undergraduates